Ján Slota

-Youth

-Slota had emigrated to Austria in 1971, however, he returned to Slovakia after several days.

 Political career

 Slota became involved in politics after 1989 when the Communist Party fell from power in Czechoslovakia in the Velvet Revolution.
 In 1990 he co-founded the SNS and was elected as a member of the Federal Assembly.
 Later, he was elected into the National Council of the Slovak Republic.
 From 1994 to 1999 he served as the leader of the SNS.
 After an internal crisis in the SNS in 2001, he left the party and set up his own party, the Genuine Slovak National Party.
 As a result of this split, none of the nationalist parties received the required 5% minimum of votes in the 2002 election.
 In 2003, the nationalist parties merged again, after heavy quarrels, with Slota as chairman.

 Slota served as the mayor of Žilina between 1990 and 2006.
 He was reelected in 1994, 1998 and 2002.
 He was succeeded by Ivan Harman in 2006.

 In the 2006 parliamentary election, Slota became an MP and his SNS joined the ruling coalition with Robert Fico's Direction - Social Democracy party and Vladimír Mečiar's People's Party - Movement for a Democratic Slovakia.
-After the unsuccessful 2012 parliamentary election, he resigned as the Chairman of the party and became Honorary Chairman.
+After the unsuccessful 2012 parliamentary election, he resigned as the chairman of the party and became Honorary Chairman.

 He was dismissed from the party in April 2013, due to the "inefficient management of the property of the party".